Awele1111/Code-refactoring/README.md

 * The starter code was refactored with semantic elements & tags without changing the structure of the starter code.
 * Title was added to the page describing what the page is about.

-Attached is a screenshot of how my deployed application looks
+The images below are three screenshots of how my deployed application looks

 ![Refactored](Screenshot/Portfolio4.png)
 ![Refactored](Screenshot/portfolio4b.png)